Ria has been an online beauty writer for several years. Here are her best tips about gel eye masks.

 Hot Eye Mask Use

-What it is: A hot eye mask is a heat bag and often contain non-toxic, and occasionally aromatherapeutic remedies.
+- What it is: A hot eye mask is a heat bag and often contains non-toxic gel, and occasionally aromatherapeutic herbs.

-How to use it: Follow the manufacturers instructions!
+- How to use it: Follow the manufacturer's instructions!
 A safe bet is microwaving your compress to the desired temperature (but be careful not to scald yourself).
+Start with 30 seconds (different microwaves have different heating capabilities, especially if your microwave is a bit older) and ramp up the time from there until your mask is at the perfect temperature.

 Adding an Eye Mask to Your Beauty Regimen